Venlafaxine: What You Need to Know Venlafaxine is a prescription medicine used to treat depression, anxiety, and certain other mood disorders. It works by helping balance chemicals in your brain that affect your mood and emotions. This medication is taken by mouth, usually once or twice a day, and i

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with venlafaxine:
+Check interactions with Venlafaxine:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.